ga4gh-duri/ga4gh-duri.github.io/researcher_ids/RI_Claims_V1.md

 ### ResearcherStatus

--   Unique identifiers in the form of URLs that indicate that the person has been acknowledged to be a researcher of a particular type or standard.
+-   The person has been acknowledged to be a researcher of a particular type or standard.

--   The `value` field conforms to [URL Field](#url-fields) format, and it indicates the minimum standard and/or type of researcher that describes the person represented by the given identity.
+-   The `value` field conforms to [URL Field](#url-fields) format, and it indicates the minimum standard and/or type of researcher that describes the person represented by the given Passport Visa Identity.

--   The URLs SHOULD resolve to a human readable web page that describes the process that has been followed and the qualifications this person has met.
+-   The URL SHOULD resolve to a human readable web page that describes the process that has been followed and the qualifications this person has met.

 -   Example `value`: "<https://doi.org/10.1038/s41431-018-0219-y>"